Homogeneous spaces in tensor categories: Existence and properties of homogeneous spaces

 Here we use that $(\GG_0)_s\cap\HH_0=(\HH_0)_s$, which follows from the exactness of the classical Frobenius functor.
 All morphisms in the diagram are finite, and by Lemma \ref{lemma fr twist morphisms schemes}, $\GG_0/\HH_0$ is affine, quasi-affine, or proper if and only if $(\GG_0/\HH_0)^{[s]}$ is.
 Therefore we obtain that $\GG/\HH$ is correspondingly affine, quasi-affine, or proper if and only if $\GG_0/\HH_0$ is.

 Finally, we show that $i$ is a universal homeomorphism.
 Observe that the morphisms $g$ and $p$ are universal homeomorphisms by Lemma \ref{lemma finite univ homeo}.
 The maps $h$ and $q$ are affine, and induce monomorphisms on coordinate rings of any affine open.
-Thus we may apply Lemma \ref{lemma univ homeo stacks} to obtain that $h$ is a universal homeomorphism, which in turn by Lemma \ref{lemma univ homeo prep} implies that $i$ is a universal homeomorphism, completing the proof.
+Thus we may apply Lemma \ref{lemma univ homeo stacks} to obtain that $h$ is a universal homeomorphism, which in turn by Lemma \ref{lemma univ homeo prep} implies that $i$ is a universal homeomorphism.
+Note that $i$ must factor through a morphism $i_0:\GG_0/\HH_0\to(\GG/\HH)_0$, since $(\GG/\HH)_0$ is the maximal, purely even closed subscheme of $\GG/\HH$.
+We obtain that $i_0$ is a universal homeomorphism and closed embedding because both $i$ and $(\GG/\HH)_0\to\GG/\HH$ are, which completes the proof. \end{proof}